-Plans and specifications for wetland creation shall be in keeping with this standard and shall describe the requirements for applying the practice to achieve its intended purpose for a specific site.
+Plans and specifications for wetland enhancement shall be in keeping with this standard and shall describe the requirements for applying the practice to achieve its intended purpose.
 All plans shall include installation, inspection and maintenance schedules with the responsible party identified.

-At a minimum, include the following items:
+At a minimum include the following items:

-- 1. Species planting lists with appropriate seeding rates in ounces or pounds per acre of pure live seed based on specific seed sizes and the desired species density.
-Species shall be limited to those known to be available for a minimum of 3 years as local ecotype seed. - Appropriate engineering plans for measures to create the hydrology including any necessary grading plans or water control structures (e.g. riser board control structures). - 3.
-Utility plans disclosing locations of water control structures, inlets, outlets and any other subsurface utility lines. - Construction sequencing plan to keep steps of practice in the optimum order including detailed sediment and erosion control plans. - 5.
-Planting lists with installation details for any live herbaceous or woody plants installed.
+- Species planting lists with appropriate seeding rates in ounces or pounds per acre of pure live seed based on specific seed sizes and the desired species density.
+Species shall be limited to those known to be available for a minimum of 3 years as local ecotype seed. - Appropriate engineering plans for measures to enhance the hydrology including any necessary grading plans or water control structures (e.g. riser board control structures). - 3.
+Utility plans disclosing locations of water control structures, inlets,

-- Planting zone boundaries for various plant communities proposed for establishment. - 7.
-Herbivory protection measures. - 8.
-Performance standards that can be used to determine project success.
+- outlets and any other subsurface utility lines. - Construction sequencing plan to keep steps of practice in the optimum order including a detailed sediment and erosion control plan. - Planting lists with installation details for any live herbaceous or woody plants installed to enhance vegetation. - Planting zone boundaries for various plant communities proposed for enhancement. - 7.
+Herbivory protection measures. - Performance standards that can be used to determine project success.

-If subsurface drainage systems are being modified or disabled, see Wetland Restoration (999) standard.
+If subsurface drainage systems are being modified or disabled, follow the Wetland Restoration (999) standard.